GenPi64/Build.Dist/README.md

 Build scripts for building GenPi64 images.

 ## Requirements
 Linux system (gcc, chroot, et cetera)
 Python3.9
 pychroot
 git
 dev-python/python-lockfile
 dev-python/iniparse
 qemu with xattrs enabled.
 ### Filesystem creation tools
-btrfs-progs (or change the filesystem type and mount options in `config/config.py`) sgdisk (for gpt based disk images) sfdisk (for mbr based disk images)
+btrfs-progs (or change the filesystem type and mount options in `config/config.py`)
+sgdisk (for gpt based disk images)
+sfdisk (for mbr based disk images)

 ### If running from not aarch64
 qemu user static for aarch64 and arm

 ### USE flags when running on Gentoo
 - qemu needs to be emerged with USE="static-user".

 ### Extra requirements if not running on gentoo
 wget

 ## Usage

-You need to download the stage 3 tarball you want to use, and put it in `build-binary-assets/stage3`.
-Edit `config/config.py` and update the path to the stage3 version you're using.

 Pick a target by running
 `export PROJECT=<projectname>`
-default is `GenPi64`.
+default is `GenPi64OpenRC`.

 If you want to set where the build should happen, run `export PROJECT_DIR=</path/to/build/location>` default is `$PWD/build/$PROJECT`.

+If you want to use btrfs snapshots (requires btrfs), create a folder for the snapshots.
+Example command with snapshots: `PROJECT="GenPi64OpenRC" BTRFS_SNAPSHOTS=/root/snapshots/openrc/ NO_PARALLEL=yes ./build.sh`

 Then run `sh build.sh`.
 Wait (a *long* time).
 At the end, you should have your output in `$PROJECT_DIR`.
 Packages are in `$PROJECT_DIR/packages`, the image file is in `$PROJECT_DIR/`.
 There's also a stage4 generated,